 Orange Cobra Table Lamp

-Materials: Orange and silver painted polyester, brass tube.
+Materials: Orange and silver painted polyester in the form of a cobra snake.
+Brass tube.
 Brass socket.

 Height: 32 cm / 12.59”